Iain-S/AdventOfAction/README.md

 ## Developing the Action

 1. Install Poetry.
+1. Install Pre-commit.
-2. Install Advent of Action, with `poetry install`.
+1. Install Advent of Action, with `poetry install`.
-3. Install the pre-commit hooks with `pre-commit install --install-hooks`.
+1. Install the pre-commit hooks with `pre-commit install --install-hooks`.
-4. Run the unit tests with `cd tests/ && poetry run python test_main.py`.
+1. Run the unit tests with `cd tests/ && poetry run python test_main.py`.